momenabdelkarim/cse-412-class-project/README.md

   <img src=https://github.com/momenabdelkarim/cse-412-class-project/blob/main/screenshots/Adding%20a%20new%20playlist.png width="500">

-  To **rename** an existing playlist, right click and select "Rename" from the dropdown.
+  To **rename** an existing playlist, right click and select "Rename Playlist" from the dropdown.
 A playlist name accepts only alphabetical characters and must contain no special symbols or punctuation.
-To **delete** an existing playlist, right click and select "Delete" from the dropdown.
+To **delete** an existing playlist, right click and select "Delete Playlist" from the dropdown.
 Note, this action is permanent and deleted playlists cannot be recovered.

   <img src=https://github.com/momenabdelkarim/cse-412-class-project/blob/main/screenshots/Renaming%20or%20deleting%20playlist.png width="500">